Multivariate Analysis API

 Linear Discriminant Analysis (LDA)

-LDA finds projection vectors w that maximize the Fisher criterion w^T S_B w / w^T S_W w (between-class scatter vs within-class scatter).
+LDA finds projection vectors that maximize the Fisher criterion: between-class scatter vs within-class scatter.
 Provides dimensionality reduction and supervised classification.

 Constructor